Partial flag incidence algebras

 \section{Introduction}

-Let $\calP$ be a locally finite poset.
-The incidence algebra of $\calP$ with ring $R$, here written as $\I^2(\calP,R)$, is the set of functions from $\calP^2$ to $R$ which are zero on elements $(X,Y)$ where $X\not\leq Y$.
-Addition in $\I^2(\calP,R)$ is defined as $(f+g)(X,Y)=f(X,Y)+g(X,Y)$ and the product is given by convolution where the juxtaposition above is the product in $R$.
-These classical incidence algebras contain some of the most famous combinatorial and number theoretic invariants like the M\"obius function, the chromatic polynomial of graphs, and the Tutte polynomial.
-The book \cite{SO97} provides an excellent reference for incidence algebras.
-The main character we study here is a suggestion for a generalization of these incidence algebras, written here as $\I^n(\calP,R)$ and defined in Section \ref{fiadef}.

-The classical incidence algebras provide excellent examples of associative, unital, but non-commutative algebras.
-These generalized incidence algebras $\I^n(\calP,R)$ are none of these.
-We call them partial flag incidence algebras because as a set they are functions from the set of partial $n$ flags to a ring $R$ and the product is a generalization of the convolution.
+The classical incidence algebras are functions from the set of intervals in a poset to some ring.
+These algebras contain some of the most studied invariants for posets, matroids, and graphs like the chromatic polynomial and the M\"obius function.
+They are an important source of associative, unital, but non-commutative algebras.
+In this note we define and study a generalization of the classic incidence algebras.
+The algebras we study are functions from the set of ordered sequences (aka flags) in a poset to some ring.
 These algebras contain many interesting invariants including generalizations of the classical M\"obius functions and characteristic polynomials.

-Using generalized zeta and M\"obius functions we define generalized Whitney numbers of both kinds.
-The Whitney numbers of the second kind are key players in the study of the cd-index and are usually grouped together into one function called the flag f-vector (for example see \cite{Stan94}).
-There are many open conjectures about Whitney numbers (see \cite{Seym82}, \cite{Kung86}, and \cite{DW75}).
-There are also some astonishing results, like the generalized ``Hyperplane Theorem'' (see \cite{DW75}), and some recent, like the log-concavity conjecture (see \cite{HK12}).
-In Section \ref{interpolationsec} we collect a few lemmas on computing sums of Whitney numbers and demonstrate a formula for writing Whitney numbers of the first kind in terms of a sum of Whitney numbers of the second kind.
-As a first application in Corollary \ref{countcomp} we apply this formula to Zaslavsky's face count formulas in \cite{Z75}.
-The main application is to the Kazhdan-Lusztig polynomial of a matroid.